WHAT IS APPLE DIGITAL MASTER?

 Apple Music has created a unique software for loudness normalisation called Sound Check.

 Apple is clear on what a mastering engineer must submit in order to conform to Apple Digital Masters standards.
-Apple not only gives the mastering engineers guidelines but also provide all the tools needed to verify the final files before the submission.
+Apple not only gives the mastering engineers guidelines but also provides all the tools needed to verify the final files before the submission.

 Such tools include: